Vansh-Lalchandani/Credit-risk-predictor/README.md

 ## 📁 Files in This Repo

-- `Main_training.ipynb` → The main Jupyter notebook with data loading, preprocessing, training, evaluation, and final predictions.
+- `Main_training_.ipynb` → The main Jupyter notebook with data loading, preprocessing, training, evaluation, and final predictions.
 - `train.csv` → The training dataset used to build the model.
 - `test.csv` → The test dataset used for final model predictions.
-- `final_predictions.csv` → Output file with predictions made on the test dataset.
 - `README.md` → This file you’re reading.

 ---